Learn how to control your emotions, be composed, and stay calm under pressure so you can start building resilience at work and be a resilient leader.

 - Mindfulness-Based Stress Reduction (MBSR)

-You can learn how to reclaim your personal power in order to effectively manage your experience of stress with these strategies to improve resilience.
+You can learn how to reclaim your personal power to effectively manage your experience of stress with these strategies to improve resilience.

 #5.
 Develop a positive outlook